:

 Since that initial Struts vulnerability in 2013, the development community has witnessed Shellshock, Heartbleed, Commons Collection and others, including the 2017 attack on Equifax, all of which followed the same pattern of widespread exploit post-disclosure.

 This new form of attack on our software supply chains, where OSS project credentials are compromised and malicious code is intentionally injected into open source libraries, allows hackers to poison the well.
 The vulnerable code is then downloaded repeatedly by millions of software developers who unwittingly pollute their applications to the direct benefit of bad actors.
-In August of this year, 11 real-world examples of this attack pattern were documented in the 2018 State of the Software Supply Chain Report:
+In August 2018, 11 real-world examples of this attack pattern were documented in the 2018 State of the Software Supply Chain Report:

 A look at changes over the past 16 months